vim-ctrlspace/vim-ctrlspace/README.md

     [".git/cs_workspaces", ".svn/cs_workspaces", ".hg/cs_workspaces",
     \ ".bzr/cs_workspaces", "CVS/cs_workspaces", ".cs_workspaces"]

+### `g:ctrlspace_files_cache`

+This entry provides an array of strings with default names of files cache file.
+If a name is preceded with a directory, and that directory is found in the project root, that entry will be used.
+Otherwise that would be the last one.
+In that way you can hide the cache file, for example, in the repository directory.
+Default value:

+    [".git/cs_files", ".svn/cs_files", ".hg/cs_files",
+    \ ".bzr/cs_files", "CVS/cs_files", ".cs_files"]

+If you want to disable file caching, set this variable to an empty value (like `0`).

 ### `g:ctrlspace_save_workspace_on_exit`

 Saves the active workspace (if present) on Vim quit.
 If this option is set, the